Skip to content

 Myth #1: Women’s Ambition is Declining

-Reality: Women’s ambition is soaring, propelled by the flexibility offered through remote and hybrid work options.
+Reality: Women’s ambition is soaring, propelled by the flexibility offered through location independent and location independent work options.

 Today, women exhibit more ambition than ever before.
-With the rise of hybrid and remote work, women showcase the same ambition and commitment as their male counterparts at every career level.
+With the rise of location independent and location independent work, women showcase the same ambition and commitment as their male counterparts at every career level.

 For around a fifth of women, flexibility has been a game-changer, allowing them to sustain or even increase their work hours.
 What’s even more exciting?
 Notably, 8 in 10 women aspire to be promoted this year, marking an increase from 7 in 10 in 2019, aligning with the ambitions of men.
 Breaking it down further, among women under 30, 9 in 10 women aim for a promotion, with 3 in 4 setting their sights on senior leadership roles.